leonardoporro/Detached-Mapper/README.md

  * [Owned] and [Associated] attributes to define scope when loading a graph.
  * LoadAsync<TEntity>(key): loads a single detached root by its key.
  * LoadAsync<TEntity>(filter): loads a single detached root filtered by an expression.
- * SaveAsync: persists a detached root (with its children) to the database.
+ * UpdateAsync: persists a detached root (with its children) to the database.

 Usage looks like this:
 ```csharp